sboptimal/serilog-sinks-mariadb/README.md

 If `tableName` is omitted, it defaults to `Logs`.

-If `autoCreateTable` is `true` (defaults to `false`), the sink will create a basic table by `tableName` name if it doesn't yet exist.
+When `autoCreateTable` is `true` (default is `false`), the sink will create a SQL table if it doesn't yet exist.
 The table will have all the columns provided in `MariaDBSinkOptions.PropertiesToColumnsMapping`.
-All of them will be created as `TEXT` columns, it's users responsibility to change them to the correct data type.
+All of them will be created as `TEXT` columns, it's users responsibility to change them to the desired data type.

-If `useBulkInsert` is `true` (defaults to `true`), the batch will be inserted as single bulk insert operation, otherwise (if set to `false`) it will insert log events one by one.
-Tests were performed with 5000 entries, the average for bulk insert was 0.787s, and for separate inserts it was 42.833s.
-The tradeoff here is - with separate insert statements you wont loose that much of data on failure.
-If you choose to use bulk inserts - be carefull regarding `max_allowed_packet` which determines maximum single SQL statement, that is sent to the server, size in bytes.
-Depending on your table structure insert statements can vary, so you must determine the batch size accordingly.
+When `useBulkInsert` is `true` (default is `true`), the batch will be inserted as single bulk insert operation (better performance), otherwise it will insert log events one by one (better reliability).
+We noticed around 50x performance difference while benchmarking with 5000 bached events.
+If you choose to use bulk inserts - be carefull regarding [max_allowed_packet](https://mariadb.com/kb/en/library/server-system-variables/#max_allowed_packet), which determines size of maximum single SQL statement, that is sent to the server.
+Do your own benchmarking to determine what fits for you.

-Like other sinks, `restrictedToMinimumLevel` controls the `LogEventLevel` messages that are processed by this sink.

 This is a "periodic batching sink."
 The sink will queue a certain number of log events before they're actually written to MariaDB/MySQL as a bulk insert operation.
 There is also a timeout period so that the batch is always written even if it has not been filled.
 By default, the batch size is 50 rows and the timeout is 5 seconds.
 You can change these through by setting the `batchPostingLimit` and `period` arguments.